rainbow-me/rainbowkit/.changeset/fair-pandas-dance.md

 "@rainbow-me/rainbowkit": patch
 ---

-Resolved an issue where `normalize` would throw an error if there is a disallowed character in the ens name.
+Resolved an issue where `normalize` would throw an error if there is a disallowed character in an ens name.